Māori electorates

 The Māori electorates were introduced in 1867 under the Maori Representation Act.
 They were created in order to give Māori a more direct say in parliament.
 The first Māori elections were held in the following year during the term of the 4th New Zealand Parliament.
 The electorates were intended as a temporary measure lasting five years but were extended in 1872 and made permanent in 1876.
-Despite numerous attempts to dismantle Māori electorates, they continue to form a distinct part of the New Zealand political landscape.
+Despite numerous attempts to dismantle Māori electorates, they continue to form a distinctive feature of the New Zealand political system.

 Organisation

 Māori electorates operate much as do general electorates, but have as electors people who are Māori, or of Māori descent, (see Māori people) and who choose to place their names on a separate electoral roll rather than on the "general roll".